siyamabu/siyamabu/README.md

 - 🔭 I am a data analytics and machine learning enthusiast.
 - 🌱 I recently graduated from Luther College with a Bachelors of Art Degree in Data Science and Management.
-- 🤔 I am looking for full time positions in data Analytics and data science.
+- 🤔 I am looking for full time positions in Data Analytics and Data Science.
 - 💬 Ask me about my background and my technical skills.
 - 😄 Pronouns: He/Him/His
 - ⚡ Fun fact: There are approximately 400,000 bytes of data for every grain of sand on earth.